 As glamourous as the fashion industry appears, it is also a fast-moving, high pressure and demand-driven sector that requires more than a good eye for the next fashion trends.
 This

 “The PIP programme allowed us to invest in equipment that really did make us a world class operation,” comments Rajeev Pattundeen, MD of Palm Footwear in Durban.
 He took over the

 Setting up shop to manufacture blankets in a competitive market is never going to be easy.
 Doing so as fairly new entrants to the country, and at a time that

 Canvas and Tent is a living example of the benefits of producing quality goods in a market niche.
 In a sector that could be highly commoditised and open to competition

 ‘Kobo ke bophelo’, isiSotho for ‘the blanket is life’, is a Basotho mantra that epitomises the journey and mission of Randfontein blanket maker Aranda Textiles.
 It lays proud claim to

-The Clothing and Textile Competitiveness Programme (CTCP) has received an overwhelming vote of support from one of its beneficiaries, Durban Overall.
-The business epitomises the challenges that the local industry
+The Clothing, Textiles, Footwear & Leather Growth Programme (CTFLGP) has received an overwhelming vote of support from one of its beneficiaries, Durban Overall.
+The business epitomises the challenges that the

 An investment in machinery to process crocodile hides into sought-after leather used in fashion accessories has given a new lease of life to Klein Karoo International Leather.
 “Our facilities have